Minnesota World War II Collections

 Found in 19 Collections and/or Records:

-One box of materials including correspondence including v-mail, a copy of official document concerning the Army’s efforts to raise money for the relief effort, photos, and publicity materials on Ralph Magelssen.
+Correspondence between Augusta Bjeldanes and her former students serving in World War II and related materials, including v-mail, a copy of official document concerning the Army’s efforts to raise money for the relief effort, photos, and publicity materials on Ralph Magelssen.

 Newspaper clippings and postcards sent by First Lieutenant Melvin Roy Swensen to his family in Minneapolis.
 Swensen was a Japanese prisoner of war from 1942 to 1945.
 The postcards are forms issued by the Imperial Japanese Army with short messages from Swensen.

-Three boxes.
 Collection includes photographs, official notices, clippings (concerning establishment of the Women's Reserve Corps, dress, and special events); publications, and miscellaneous ephemera.
 Box 1 includes clippings, photos, and ephemera.
 Box 2 is a scrapbook covering 1943-1947.
 Box 3 is a service scrapbook album, U.S. Marines, 1943-1940s.